magento/devdocs/guides/v2.2/advanced-reporting/data-collection/index.md

 ### `<file>`

-A report file (`.csv` by default) with collected data that must be transferred to the MBI service.
+A report file (`.csv` by default) with collected data to be added to the archive file.

 |Attribute|Description|Example value|Use|
 |---|---|---|---|